 Once a person exceeds this three month limit, the drug’s unintended side effects take on a life of their own.
 In effect, long-term use of these drugs alters the brain’s chemical makeup in dangerous ways.

 Once frequent withdrawal episodes and emotional distress become the daily norm, an opiate addiction is at work.

 When Pills Are No Longer Enough

 Unbeknownst to most users, the brain readily adapts to the effects of opiates and actually adjusts its own chemical activities to accommodate opiate effects.
 According to the National Institute on Drug Abuse, these interactions mean the brain’s tolerance for opiates is increasing.
 When this happens, larger drug doses must be ingested to in order to experience the desired “high” effect.

 Tolerance levels will continue to increase for as long as a person keeps taking the drug.
 After a certain point, a person will have to transition to stronger opiate drugs, such as heroin or heroin-fentanyl combinations.
 Not only has a full-blown addiction taken hold, but the risk of overdose, and even death has increased considerably.

 If you’ve reached the point where getting and using prescription pain pills has become the bright spot in your daily life, there’s a very real need for some type of opiate addiction treatment help.
 Even in cases where a person can still carry out daily life responsibilities, such as work and maintaining a home, the need for treatment is there.

-If you or someone you know are dealing with an opiate abuse problem and have reached a point where you’re considering drug treatment, please don’t hesitate to call our toll-free helpline at 800-774-6145 to speak with one of our addiction counselors.
+If you or someone you know are dealing with an opiate abuse problem and have reached a point where you’re considering drug treatment, please don’t hesitate to call our toll-free helpline at 800-774-6145 (Who Answers?) to speak with one of our addiction counselors.